Skip to content

 Experimental

 Exports are an experimental feature.
-Currently, only SSH fleets can be exported.
+Currently, SSH fleets and gateways can be exported.

 An export is created in the exporter project and specifies the resources to export and the importer projects that will gain access to them.